Gauhati High Court: The Kohima bench for Nagaland state

+New Building of Kohima Bench, Gauhati High Court.

-The Kohima bench is located on the eastern slope of the Ministers' Hill in the capital city of Nagaland, Kohima.
+The bench of the High Court in Nagaland is located on the eastern slope of the Ministers' Hill in the capital city of Nagaland, Kohima.
 The building housing the Kohima bench was earlier a hostel, which was renovated for the Kohima bench.
 The bench was inaugurated on 1 December 1972, by the Honorable Mr. Justice M.C.
 Pathak.

 The permanent judge for the state of Nagaland is Lanusungkum Jamir.

 Elevated as Additional Judge on 22 May 2013.

 The Itanagar bench for Arunachal Pradesh state

-The permanent bench at Itanagar was inaugurated on 12 August 2000 by A.S.
-Anand at Naharlagun, which is located about 13 km. from the capital town, Itanagar.
+The bench of the High Court in Arunachal Pradesh is located at Itanagar more specified at Naharlagun, which is located about 13 km from the capital town, Itanagar.
+The Itanagar permanent bench of the Gauhati High Court was inaugurated on 12 August 2000 by A.S.
+Anand.
 The permanent judge is Pranoy Kumar Musahary.

 The Aizawl bench for Mizoram state

 New Building of Aizawl Bench, Gauhati High Court.

-The Aizawl permanent bench is situated at the capital city of Mizoram, Aizawl.
+The Aizawl bench of the High Court in Mizoram is situated at the capital city of Mizoram, Aizawl.
 On 5 July 1990, the Aizawl permanent bench of the Gauhati High Court was established and inaugurated by the then-chief justice of India, S.B.
 Mukherjee.
 The permanent judge is M. R. Pathak.
 Elevated as additional judge on 22 May 2013 is Michael Zothankhuma.

+Chief Justice and Judges

+The Judges of Gauhati High Court (other than the Chief Justice of the Gauhati High Court) are appointed by the President by warrant under his hand and seal after consultation with the Chief Justice of India, and on the recommendation of the Chief Justice of the Gauhati High Court.
+The Chief Justice of India is required to consult with two senior-most judges of the Supreme Court.
+The Chief Justice of the High Court is also required to consult his two senior-most puisne Judges before recommending a name for appointment to the High Court.